 You don’t have to use new fabric – you could rummage in your stash and cut squares or you could use up the layer cake you just fell in love with at the show and hadn’t yet found a use for.

 Rotary cutting Tip

-Short tip about using two rulers – if your’s isn’t big enough on it’s own; and if you are a gadget person, the E-Z Crazy template makes the rotary cutting safe as well as quick and easy and you can enjoy a workshop with Jennie Rayment on how to use this safely
+Short tip about using two rulers – if yours is not big enough on it’s own; and if you are a gadget person, the E-Z Crazy template makes the rotary cutting safe as well as quick and easy and you can enjoy a workshop with Jennie Rayment on how to use this safely

 Traditional Crazy Block